StellarWarp/better_colony_automation/doc/maintenance/playbook.md

 3. Check whether the file is generated.
 Generated warning headers are the first edit-site signal.
 4. If generated, go back to the template, handwritten config, or parser/extraction tool.
 5. Check whether the same behavior also has handwritten siblings.
-6. If DSL syntax, scope, or API usage is uncertain, check [DSL Style Guide](dsl-style-guide.md) and the Stellaris user document `logs/script_documentation`.
+6. If DSL syntax, scope, GUI behavior, or API usage is uncertain, check [DSL Style Guide](dsl-style-guide.md) and the Stellaris user document `logs/script_documentation`.

+When inspecting `.txt` runtime DSL files, read the first few lines before reasoning from the body.
+Generated files should identify their source template near the top; use that source as the edit site and treat the generated file as verification material.

 Useful starting questions: